COMMUNITY SERVICE

 Local economic development is essential to stabilizing our community.

-Local economic development plays a crucial role in stabilizing our community.
-As a leading Real Estate Broker with Berkshire Hathaway HomeServices.
-Having served on the West Orange Planning Board, Economic Development Commission, and Citizens Budget Advisory Committee, Tammy is well-equipped to foster and advocate for economic growth in our town.
 The Planning Board reviews all development applications in line with the master plan, while the Citizens Budget Advisory Committee examines the municipal budget to assist in resource allocation during the budgeting process.
 Additionally, Tammy is a member of the NJ Supreme Court Ethics Review Committee, which resolves disputes between clients and attorneys.
 Currently, she also serves on the West Orange Chamber of Commerce, the West Orange Arts Council, the HCFO Board of Trustees, and the NAACP Oranges & Maplewood Branch.
 These boards convene monthly to support community initiatives.

 Anna Easter Brown Marker Unveiling